slaclab/surf-tutorial/docker/README.md

 4. **Start XQuartz**: Before running your Docker container, start XQuartz from your Applications folder.

+5. **Open XQuartz**: go to XQuartz -> Preferences, and under the "Security" tab, ensure "Allow connections from network clients" is checked.
+   - Log out and log back in or reboot your machine to ensure the changes take effect.

 There's no need to manually add your user to the Docker group or enable the Docker service as in Linux.
 Docker for Mac handles these aspects automatically.

 # How to build and run the docker